 You may also choose to apply to the Chrysalis Chamber Music Institute, either as an individual musician or as part of an ensemble.
 This unique graduate program is dedicated to the development of outstanding chamber musicians.
 It features regular coaching from artist-faculty and guest chamber ensembles, an annual coaching with the Chamber Music Society of Lincoln Center for select groups, touring and performance opportunities, professional recording sessions and more.

 If you already have a graduate degree, you may also choose to pursue a Professional Artist Certificate.
 This post-master’s program is designed to advance your career potential as a young professional violinist.
-If you are interested in independent studies offered through this program, you are encouraged to propose a one or two-year course of study that is tailored to your interests and experience.
+If you are interested in independent studies offered through this program, you are encouraged to propose a one-year course of study that is tailored to your interests and experience.